February 2023

 Request-to-Pay

-Information about the NPC approach with regards to the EPC's the SEPA Request-to-Pay Scheme Rulebook
+Information about the NPC approach with regards to the European Payments Council's the SEPA Request-to-Pay Scheme Rulebook.

 The NPC’s vision is to harmonise payments in the Nordics and towards the euro-zone.
 In line with this, the NPC has the ambition that the European Payments Council (EPC) SEPA Request-to-Pay (SRTP) Scheme Rulebook can be used for the Nordic region.
-A pre-requisite for this is that the EPC SEPA Request-to-Pay (SRTP) Scheme Rulebook will become currency agnostic for European currencies.
-This is now decided and included in the EPC SEPA Request-to-Pay (SRTP) Scheme Rulebook version 2.0, meaning that it can be used for requesting payment initiation in the Nordic currencies Danish Kroner, Swedish Krona and Norwegian Kroner, and any other SEPA area currency.
+A pre-requisite for this is that the SRTP Scheme Rulebook will become currency agnostic for European currencies.
+This is now decided and included in current SRTP Scheme Rulebook, meaning that it can be used for requesting payment initiation in the Nordic currencies Danish Kroner, Swedish Krona and Norwegian Kroner, and any other SEPA area currency.

 The objective for the NPC is to contribute to harmonised payments in the Nordics.

-The NPC has a strong commitment to ensure a RTP scheme for the Nordics and for Nordic currencies.
+The NPC has a strong commitment to ensure a Request-to-Pay (RTP) scheme for the Nordics and for Nordic currencies.
 Therefore, we have through the Nordic representatives in the EPC contributed to the work designing the SRTP for the Nordic needs.

-The most important changes for the NPC and the Nordics have now been incorporated in the EPC SRTP Scheme Rulebook version 2.0:
+The most important changes for the NPC and the Nordics have now been incorporated in the EPC SRTP Scheme Rulebook:

 • Currency agnosticism – to include the possibility to request payment initiation in the Nordic currencies Danish Kroner, Swedish Krona and Norwegian Kroner, and any other SEPA area currency